tonethar/IGME-230-GDD-Spring-2018/weekly/Week-03A-notes.md

 <img src="http://igm.rit.edu/designcraft/IGM_logo.png" alt="IGM Logo" />
 ```

-Ocassionally you may need use *absolute* paths to files located within your bajo account.
+Ocassionally you may need use *absolute* paths to files located within your banjo account.
 This is how to do it:
 ```
 <img id="hypno" src="/~abc1234/230/error/hypnotoad.gif" alt="hypnotoad"/>
 ```